ramseymcgrath/PCILeechFWGenerator/README.md

 [![codecov](https://codecov.io/gh/ramseymcgrath/PCILeechFWGenerator/branch/main/graph/badge.svg)](https://codecov.io/gh/ramseymcgrath/PCILeechFWGenerator)
 ![](https://dcbadge.limes.pink/api/shield/429866199833247744)

 Generate authentic PCIe DMA firmware from real donor hardware with a single command.
-This tool extracts donor device configurations, builds personalized FPGA bitstreams, and optionally flashes your DMA card over USB-JTAG.
+This tool extracts donor configurations from a local device and generates unique PCILeech FPGA bitstreams (and optionally flashes a DMA card over USB-JTAG).

 > [!WARNING]
-> This tool requires real hardware and generates firmware containing actual device identifiers.
-It will not produce realistic firmware without a donor card.
+> This tool requires *real* hardware.
+The templates are built using the device identifiers directly from a donor card and placeholder values are explicitly avoided.
+Using your own donor device ensures your firmware will be unique.

 ## ✨ Key Features